cassielumbrazo/linux_survival_guide/vscode_and_git.md

 I got this error when *randomly* trying to push changes to a github repo.
 I was,
 * ssh'ed into a linux box from a vs code terminal
 * previously `git clone`d a github repo which started with `https:`
+* was above to push to the repo without signing into github and had no issues, then suddently...
+I got that error.

 There were two main problems here.